makaichi/arxiv-summary/readme.md

 ## Customization

-*   **Subject Category:** The script currently summarizes papers from the `eess.AS` category (Audio and Speech Processing).
-You can change this by modifying the argument passed to the `arxiv_summarizer.py` script in the `.github/workflows/eess.AS.yml` file:
+*   **Subject Category, User Interest, and Filtering:** The script currently summarizes papers from the `eess.AS` category (Audio and Speech Processing).
+You can customize the behavior by modifying the arguments passed to the `arxiv_summarizer.py` script in the `.github/workflows/eess.AS.yml` file:

     ```yaml
-        run: python arxiv_summarizer.py YOUR_CATEGORY
+        run: python arxiv_summarizer.py YOUR_CATEGORY --user_interest "your, interests" --filter_level "mid"
     ```

-    Replace `YOUR_CATEGORY` with the desired Arxiv subject category code (e.g., `cs.AI`, `math.ST`).
+    *   Replace `YOUR_CATEGORY` with the desired Arxiv subject category code (e.g., `cs.AI`, `math.ST`).
 Refer to the Arxiv documentation for a list of available categories.
+    *   Use `--user_interest` to specify your specific areas of interest (e.g., `"machine learning, NLP"`).
+If provided, papers will be scored for relevance and sorted.
+If omitted, all papers will have relevance 0.
+    *   Use `--filter_level` to filter papers based on relevance.
+Options are `"low"` (score >=0), `"mid"` (score >=1), `"high"` (score >=2), or `"none"` (no filtering).
+If a filter level is set, only papers with relevance higher than or equal to the specified level will be summarized.
+This can help save tokens by avoiding summarization of less relevant papers.

 ## Important Notes